-A financial report predicts that cannabis sales will grow by 700% from $6 billion in 2016 to $50 billion in 2026.
-That massive boom will increase demand for resources such as ethanol used in extracting and purifying cannabis oil.
+A financial report predicts that botanical oil sales will grow by 700% from $6 billion in 2016 to $50 billion in 2026.
+That massive boom will increase demand for resources such as ethanol used in extracting and purifying botanical oil.

 Lately, there have been many questions surrounding alcohol use.
 For example, is the solvent effective for winterization or extraction?